Grammarsalad/B_Kits/README.md

 **All Bards**

+Alteration Overview:

 - All bards can specialize in any fighting style, and gain mastery in two weapon fighting.

 - Bards can be of any alighment

 - Bards *can* cast spells while wearing up to and including chainmail without penalty.

-- Bard Songs will be more useful in that they will last a number of rounds
+- Bard Songs will be more useful in that they will last a number of rounds after the bard has stopped singing.
+However, the bard will not be able to use the song at will.
+Rather, they will have a 'cool down' period, where they cannot use their song at all.
+At first level, this period will last for 8 hours.

+- Bards will be able to cast spells starting at first level.

+- Bards will have their own unique spell list.